armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 ### Fiat

-If Fiat is enabled, add the field `fiatUser: "your-service-account"` to the `dinghy` section in `SpinnakerService` manifest.
+If Fiat is enabled, add the field `fiatUser: <your-service-account>` to the `dinghy` section in `SpinnakerService` manifest.
 Note that the service account has to be in a group that has read/write access to the pipelines you are updating.

+For example:

+{{< prism lang="yaml" line="9-10" >}}
+apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}
+kind: SpinnakerService
+metadata:
+  name: spinnaker
+spec:
+  spinnakerConfig:
+    config:
+      armory:
+        dinghy:
+          fiatUser: <your-service-account>
+{{< /prism >}}

 If you have app specific permissions configured in Armory CD, make sure you add the service account.
 For information on how to create a service account, see [Creating service accounts](https://www.spinnaker.io/setup/security/authorization/service-accounts/#creating-service-accounts).

 ### Custom dinghyfile name

-If you want to change the name of the file that describes pipelines, add the field `dinghyFilename: "your-name-here"` to the `dinghy` section in `SpinnakerService` manifest.
+If you want to change the name of the file that describes pipelines, add `spec.spinnakerConfig.armory.dinghy.dinghyFilename: <your-filename>` to your  `SpinnakerService` manifest.

+For example:

+{{< prism lang="yaml" line="9-10" >}}
+apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}
+kind: SpinnakerService
+metadata:
+  name: spinnaker
+spec:
+  spinnakerConfig:
+    config:
+      armory:
+        dinghy:
+          dinghyFilename: <your-filename>
+{{< /prism >}}

 ### Disable lock pipelines

-If you want to disable lock pipelines in the UI before overwriting changes, add the field `autoLockPipelines: false` to `SpinnakerService` manifest.
+If you want to disable lock pipelines in the UI before overwriting changes, add  `spec.spinnakerConfig.armory.dinghy.autoLockPipelines: false` to your  `SpinnakerService` manifest.

+For example:

+{{< prism lang="yaml" line="9-10" >}}
+apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}
+kind: SpinnakerService
+metadata:
+  name: spinnaker
+spec:
+  spinnakerConfig:
+    config:
+      armory:
+        dinghy:
+          autoLockPipelines: false
+{{< /prism >}}

 ### Define additional template formats

-Dinghy supports two additional template formats in addition to JSON:
+Pipelines as Code supports two additional template formats in addition to JSON:

 * [HCL](https://github.com/hashicorp/hcl)
 * [YAML](https://yaml.org/)

 > Selecting one of these parsers means that all of your templates must also be in that format.

-You need to configure `parserFormat` with one of the parsers:
+In your `SpinnakerService` manifest, you need to configure `spec.SpinnakerConfig.profiles.dinghy.parserFormat` with one of the parsers:

 * `json` (Default)
 * `yaml`
 * `hcl`

+For example:

-{{< prism lang="yaml" >}}
+{{< prism lang="yaml" line="8-9" >}}
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}
 kind: SpinnakerService
 metadata: